Skip to main content

 845 677-7600 x237

-Evan Gora is a forest ecologist investigating the causes and consequences of plant death.
-Plants play crucial roles in global biodiversity and nutrient cycling.
-However, plant mortality rates are shifting with climate change and putting these key functions at risk.
-Evan’s work aims to understand when, where, and why plants die in nature, and then measure the implications of their deaths for forest ecosystems.
-His research helps us understand the current stressors affecting forests and begin to predict how forests will change in the future.
+Evan Gora is a forest ecologist investigating how disturbance and decomposition shape forest ecosystems in the context of global change.
+Plants play crucial roles in supporting biodiversity and nutrient cycling globally.
+However, plant mortality rates are shifting with climate change, putting these key functions at risk.
+Gora’s work aims to understand when, where, and why plants die in nature, and what their deaths mean for forest ecosystems.
+This work helps us understand the current stressors affecting forests so we can predict forest change and manage forests for a better future.

-Evan takes a bottom-up approach to understand how plant death influences ecosystem processes.
-He studies local patterns and processes of plant death, and then uses “big data” such as plot networks and satellite sensors to scale these findings to the landscape and beyond.
-Much of this research focuses on the effects of a rarely studied phenomenon – lightning – and the drivers of mortality for the largest and oldest trees in forest ecosystems.
-This research is key to understanding how agents of mortality are reshaping the composition of our forests and their capacity to store carbon.
+Gora studies local patterns and processes of plant death, then uses ‘big data’ from forest plot networks, satellites, drone imagery, and other sensors to scale these findings up to the landscape and beyond.
+Currently, much of his research focuses on the deaths of giant tropical trees and the effects of a rarely studied phenomenon — lightning — and how it is transforming the composition of forests and their capacity to store carbon.
+Gora works at field sites throughout the tropics, from Panama and Brazil to Cameroon and Malaysia.

 Gora, Evan M., Loretta L Battaglia, Henry B Schumacher, and Walter P Carson.
 2014.
-“Patterns Of Coarse Woody Debris Volume Among 18 Late-Successional And Mature Forest Stands In Pennsylvania1”.
-The Journal Of The Torrey Botanical Society 141: 151-160.
+“Patterns of Coarse Woody Debris Volume Among 18 Late-Successional and Mature Forest Stands in Pennsylvania1”.
+The Journal of the Torrey Botanical Society 141: 151-60.